How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 Once you’ve weighed your options and picked out the best place to sell your engagement ring, the next step is (usually) preparing your ring.

-If you’re selling to White Pine, you can skip this step entirely and save yourself the time and effort it’d take to prepare your engagement ring.
+If you’re selling to White Pine, you can skip this step entirely and save yourself the time and effort it would take to prepare your engagement ring.

 If you want to prepare it on your own, here are some tips: